Murat65536/dcat/README.md

 ## Install

-Prebuilt binaries for every release — plus a `nightly` prerelease — are on the [releases page](https://github.com/Murat65536/dcat/releases).
+Prebuilt binaries for every release are on the [releases page](https://github.com/Murat65536/dcat/releases).
 Alternatively, build from source (see [BUILD.md](BUILD.md)).

 ### Windows